Why Adversarial Reprogramming Works, When It Fails, and How to Tell the Difference: Understanding Adversarial Reprogramming

 \subsection{A First-order Model of Adversarial Reprogramming}

 We are now ready to introduce the linear model proposed in this work to better understand which underlying factors mostly affect the success of adversarial reprogramming.

 \myparagraph{Linearization.} Reprogramming aims to minimize the loss in Eq.~\eqref{eq:reprogramming} to have the target-domain samples classified as desired within the source-domain classes.
-Let us linearize the loss in Eq.~\eqref{eq:reprogramming} as:
+Let us linearize the loss in Eq.~\eqref{eq:reprogramming}:

 where $\vct g_i$ is the \textit{masked} input gradient, \ie, the input gradient computed for the $i^{\rm th}$ test sample, multiplied by the reprogramming mask $\mat M$.
 This amounts to zeroing the values of the input gradient for which the mask is zero.
+This approximation may not only hold for sufficiently-small input perturbations.
+It may also hold for larger perturbations if the classification function is linear or has a small curvature (e.g., if it is strongly regularized).

 \myparagraph{Source and Target Domain Alignment.} The first term in Eq.~\ref{eq:linearized-reprogramming-loss}, \ie, the loss $\frac{1}{n} \sum_i \ell(\vct x_i, h(y_i), \vct \theta)$, measures how difficult is to reprogram a given machine-learning model from the source to the target domain, without applying any input perturbation.
 If this loss term is small, indeed, it means that the unperturbed samples from the target domain are already consistently assigned to the desired source-domain classes with high probability; thus, even small perturbations may provide high reprogramming accuracy.
 Conversely, when this one-to-one mapping between source and target classes is only weakly present, this term takes on larger values, meaning that reprogramming may be more challenging.
 However, our experiments in Sect.~\ref{sec:experiments} show that this term does not play a significant role for reprogramming accuracy, since the source-domain samples and the target-domain samples are normally quite different.